 And unfortunately, they're in charge of everything.

-You know, our our economy is powerfully strong.
+You know, our economy is powerfully strong.

 The jobs market and consumer optimism are at record highs.

-We're a safe and secure nation today because of President Trump, and the only way the Democrats can win is by cheating.
+We're a safe and secure nation today because of President Trump.

-Now, but here's the scary part, right?
+But here's the scary part, right?

 Here's the scary part.

-I mean, people are being snowed into believing Trump is a bad president because all they watch is mainstream media.
+And by and large, a lot of people that are not young, I mean, people are being snowed into believing Trump is a bad president because all they watch is mainstream media.

-Or they listen to a commentator and they say that's the truth, and they don't look into it.
+Or they listen to a commentator and they say that's the truth and they don't look into it.

 It's terrifying.